Why need a Seagate NAS backup software?

-As you can see, although these integrated NAS backup solutions are relatively rich in functions, they are subject to a variety of usage restrictions.
+As you can see, these integrated NAS backup solutions are all subject to a variety of usage restrictions.
 If you want to perform data backup more flexibly, another powerful Seagate NAS backup freeware - AOMEI Backupper Standard comes in handy.

 How to backup Seagate NAS with best free software?

 AOMEI Backupper Standard is a free yet complete backup software.
 It comes with rich functionality and high compatibility.
 Here are some of its advantages:

 ◆ It’s available in Windows 10/8.1/8/7/XP/Vista and supports File/Partition/System/Disk Backup.

 ◆ Not only Seagate NAS or hard drives, other brands of NAS, cloud drives, internal/external disks, USB, etc. are also supported as the backup source or destination.
 For example, you could backup Windows 10 to Synology NAS, or backup QNAP NAS to external hard drive.

 ◆ In addition to image backup and restore, you can also use this software to perform file sync or disk clone.

 To use AOMEI Backupper for Seagate NAS backup, there are some preparations need to be done:

 Now I'll back up Seagate NAS to an external hard drive as example.